marafathussain/ML_book_easy/chapters/chapter2.md

 **Real-world example - RNA-seq dataset:**

-Imagine you've performed RNA-seq on 100 patients—60 healthy and 40 with disease.
-For each patient, you've measured expression of 50 genes.
+Imagine you have performed RNA-seq on 100 patients, 60 healthy and 40 with disease.
+For each patient, you have measured the expression of 50 genes.
 Your DataFrame might look like:

 ```
    Sample_ID  Condition  Age  Gender  GENE_1  GENE_2  GENE_3  ...
 GENE_50